Cocompact unfolding trees: Labelling graphs that unfold into cocompact trees

 The two above results allow us to deal with graphs whose unfolding trees are isomorphic to the unfolding tree of a focal cycle. \begin{lemma} Any non-redundant rooted graph $(H,S)$, with a number sequence $(k_i)^{N-1}_{i=0}$ s.t.

-admits an actual labelling. \end{lemma} \begin{proof} As the unfolding trees are isomorphic and $H$ non-redundant, we must have a non-edge-collapsing equivalency $\sim$ s.t.
+admits an actual labelling. \end{lemma} \begin{proof} By \lemref{ch2-lem9} we may assume that $(k_i)^{N-1}_{i=0}$ is non-periodic.
+As the unfolding trees are isomorphic and $H$ non-redundant, we must have a non-edge-collapsing equivalency $\sim$ s.t.

-So by \lemref{ch2-lem9} we may assume that $(k_i)^{N-1}_{i=0}$ is non-periodic.
 By \lemref{ch2-lem8} we then see that $H$ is either a focal cycle, or a circular graph.
 In the former case \lemref{ch2-lem7}, gives us an actual labelling and in the latter \lemref{ch2-lem5.6} does (note that the unfolding tree is cocompact since the unfolding tree of a focal cycle is). \end{proof} Combining \lemref{ch2-lem6} and \lemref{ch2-lem10} we can get rid of the strong connectivity condition from \thmref{ch2-thm1}. \Lemref{ch2-lem0.6} also allows us to remove the non-redundancy condition.
 The theorem now looks like this.

 \begin{customthm}{1.2} For any rooted graph $(G,R)$, without edges s.t. \begin{itemize} \item $t^{-1}(R)=\emptyset$ \item $|o^{-1}(R)|>2$ \end{itemize} then if $\mathcal{T}(G,R)$ is cocompact, there is an actual labelling on $G$. \end{customthm}